GUTY517/AnalisisNumerico/README.md

 ### Requirements

-This project is mainly develop in Python3.7 and Java, the libreries needed for python can be found in the requirementes file located in the python folder.
+This project is mainly develop in Python3.7 and Java, the libreries needed for python can be found in the ```requirements.txt``` file located in the python folder.

 ## Usage